Master of Arts in Applied Psychology: Applied Behavior Analysis (ABA)

 Interventions for Individuals with Autism Spectrum Disorders

-Language Assessment and Interventions
+Language Assessment and Intervention

-Social Skills Assessment and Interventions
+Social Skills Assessment and Intervention

 Electives Courses (6 credit hours — any two courses listed below)

 Aging and Brain

 Over the past 20 years, the number of children identified with autism spectrum disorder has grown steadily, with New Jersey leading the nation in diagnosed cases.

 In recent years, applied behavior analysis (ABA) has shown remarkable success in helping students learn, particularly children with autism spectrum disorders, as well as individuals with other developmental disabilities, intellectual disabilities, and brain injuries.
 With the growing number of children and adults presenting with unique behavioral challenges and requiring additional supports, mental health providers, agencies and school districts are increasingly seeking the services of professionals with highly specialized training in ABA.

 As a result, board certification as an applied behavior analyst is becoming increasingly important, providing professionals with enhanced training and credentials to work with children and adults with autism and other developmental disabilities.